djeada/Statistics-Notes/notes/correlation_and_regression/correlation.md

 ## Understanding Correlation

-- **Positive Correlation**: As one variable increases, the other variable tends to increase.
+- A **positive correlation** occurs when, as one variable increases, the other tends to rise as well.
-- **Negative Correlation**: As one variable increases, the other variable tends to decrease.
+- In contrast, a **negative correlation** happens when an increase in one variable results in the other decreasing.
-- **Zero Correlation**: No linear relationship exists between the variables.
+- Lastly, a **zero correlation** indicates that there is no linear relationship between the variables.

 **Important Note**: Correlation does not imply causation.
 A high correlation between two variables does not mean that one variable causes changes in the other.